 The Bank has embedded both the Senior Managers and Certification regimes, which took effect on 7 March 2016 and 7 March 2017 respectively.
 The Board of the Bank has overseen the process to ensure that systems and processes have been put in place so that the Bank meets the requirements of the regime on an ongoing basis.
-The responsibility map is reviewed every year and approved by the Board.
+The responsibility map is reviewed every year or in a shorter duration if required and approved by the Board.